Aguada, Puerto Rico

-Aguada (/əˈɡwɑːdə/; [aˈɣwaða], [aˈwaða]), originally San Francisco de Asís de la Aguada, is a town and municipality of Puerto Rico, located in the western coastal valley region bordering the Atlantic Ocean, east of Rincón, west of Aguadilla and Moca; and north of Añasco and Mayagüez.
+Aguada (/əˈɡwɑːdə/; [aˈɣwaða], [aˈwaða]), originally San Francisco de Asís de la Aguada, is a town and municipality of Puerto Rico, located in the northwestern coastal valley region bordering the Atlantic Ocean, east of Rincón, south of Aguadilla, west of Moca; and north of Añasco and Mayagüez.
 It is part of the Aguadilla-Isabela-San Sebastián Metropolitan Statistical Area.
 Aguada's population is spread over 17 barrios and Aguada Pueblo (the downtown area and the administrative center of the city).

 Etymology and nicknames

 The name Aguada is a shortening of the town's original name San Francisco de Asís de la Aguada.
 The word aguada literally translates to "watery" or "watered down" from Spanish, possibly a reference to the town's strategic importance as a port in the Mona Passage and the Atlantic Ocean.

 The municipality has many nicknames: La Villa de Sotomayor ("Sotomayor's Villa") is a reference to one of the town's Spanish founders, Cristóbal de Sotomayor; La Ciudad del Descubrimiento ("City of the Discovery") is a reference to the possibility that Christopher Columbus first landed in Puerto Rico at what is today the municipality's territory; El Pueblo Playero translates to "the beach town" and La Ciudad del Vaticano ("the Vatican's City") which references the town's early importance for Catholicism in the island.